 Tonight we are honoring Mother’s Day by discussing “Mom and the Law”.
-There are certain areas of the law that are impactful to Mothers.
-For example: divorce, custody issues, child or spousal support.
-Please give us a call if you have any questions regarding family law.
+There are certain areas of the law that are impactful to mothers, such as divorce, custody issues, child or spousal support.

 When the courts are left to decide how the property should be divided, they do so as equally as possible.
 It will be the courts responsibility to decide which property needs to be awarded as marital property.
 Once they assign a value to each item, they will distribute a portion to each party.
 Separate property will not be included in these distributions.
 Separate property could, for example, gift or inheritances, unless those were given to both spouses.
 Any marital misconduct could be considered by the court during the distribution of property.

 Maintenance for either spouse could also be established during a divorce proceeding.
 This decision of the amount is at the judge’s discretion.
 Things that are taken into consideration when a judge is determining a support amount include: the value of each spouse’s estates as well as their families and as much as 50% of either retirement fund as long as the marriage lasted at minimum 10 years; the marital misconduct of either spouse; any property acquired prior to the marriage cannot be considered in this amount.

 When children are involved in divorce proceedings, it is the court’s goal to ensure the emotional trauma to the child is minimal as possible.
 If mutual agreement between the parents regarding the children, the court will use its discretion to determine custody.
 The court will consider moral character of each parent and the age and sex of the children when granting custody to either the father or the mother.
 However, in the case where the wife abandons the husband, the husband will maintain the custody of the children after they are seven years old.